philippmossier/facerecognitionbrain/README.md

 Face Recognition
 =========================================

-An APP built with React and a Node.js Server plus a postgreSQL Database living on Heroku.(Backend code is in face-recognition-api repository)
+Frontend build with React, Backend Server with node.js adn a postgreSQL Database living on Heroku.(Backend code is in face-recognition-api repository)
 After you register/login ( you can use a fake email ) you can add an image adress and the app highlites the face with a box arround it.

 How to start the APP